the-real-i9/i9lyfe-server/README.md

 ### User Profile

 - Edit your profile information.
 - Manage your posts.
 - View saved posts.
 - Access posts you’ve reacted to, posts you've commented on, posts you were mentioned in and more.
-- View saved posts
+- View user profiles

 ### Networking

-- Follow or unfollow other users.
+- Follow or unfollow users.

-- Explore content suggestions and recommendations tailored to your interests.
-- View user profiles and their content.
+### Content Recommendation

-### Home Feed
+#### Home Feed

 Get posts feed based on your interests and your follow network.

-### Explore
+#### Explore

-Explore different post types based on a content recommendation algorithm.
+Explore different post types based on a content recommendation algorithm *(Work in progress)*.

-### Reels
+#### Reels

 Yes, just like you're thinking.
 Swipe, swipe and swipe up through an exhautsing list of reel videos.

 ### Chatting and Messaging

 - Chat with users in the application
+- Supports message types including:
+  - Text and voice message
-- Supported message types include text, voice notes, images, videos, audio files, and file attachments (with description).
+  - Images, videos, audio files, and file attachments (with description).

 ### Search

-- **Search and Filter:** Find users, hashtags, posts (photo, video, reel), or topics of interest.
+- **Search and Filter:** Find users, hashtags, posts (photo, video, reel), or topics of interest matching a search term.
-- **Hashtags:** View top posts with specific hashtags
+- **Hashtags:** View top posts with specific hashtags.

 ### Notifications

-- **Activity Updates:** Receive notifications about likes, comments, shares, and mentions.
+- **Activity Updates:** Receive notifications of likes, comments, reposts, and mentions.

 ### Real-Time Updates

-- New posts arrive on top of your home feed in realtime.
+- New posts, relevant to users can be delivered to them in realtime.
-- Individual posts receive real-time interaction updates.
+- Individual posts can receive real-time interaction updates.

 ## API Documentation